c3lang/c3-web/docs/language-fundamentals/functions.md

 description: Functions
 ---

-C3 has both regular functions and member functions.
-Member functions are functions namespaced using type names, and allows invocations using the dot syntax.
+C3 has both regular functions and mmethods.
+Methods are functions namespaced using type names, and allow invocation using the dot syntax.

 ## Regular functions